willseeds/keezerkiosk/INSTALL_README.txt

    - edit applicable files for your internal network, so it is recognized
    - add user pi to the www-user group
    - add the /var/www as a network share with access for pi
+   - you will have to change the ownership of the /var/www to pi
+   - do this by typing 'sudo chown /var/www pi'

 Step 5